 County Parks had previously gathered data on boat density levels during the years 1995-1999.
 This monitoring effort showed: 1) boat density levels on the Gorge run on Saturdays had exceeded the plan's eventual carrying capacity threshold during the late 1990s; 2) Boat density levels on the Chili Bar run had remained well below the plan's carrying capacity threshold.
-That analysis and the results of monitoring during 2002 formed the basis for the decision to focus boat density monitoring on the gorge run in 2009.
-Figure 4 below displays the results of the monitoring on the Gorge.
-Boat counting at Barking Dog and below Marshall Gold State Park showed levels well below the plan's carrying capacity.
-Previous years counting at Barking Dog has indicated counts well below the carrying capacity threshold as well.
-The highest boat density recorded in 2009 on the middle section was 113 boats on July 6th.
-Use in this section due to the new BLM parking lot at Greenwood Cr. has been possible been increasing.
+That analysis and the results of monitoring during 2002 formed the basis for the decision to focus boat density monitoring on the Gorge run in 2011.
+Figure 4 displays the results of the monitoring on the Gorge which began on the first weekend of scheduled releases which was not until July 23, 2011.
+Boat Counting occurred on the Chili Bar section during this same period.
+Boat counting below Marshall Gold State Park was done on July 4th 2010 showed levels well below the plan's carrying capacity and was not done in 2011.
+Previous years counting in the Coloma to Greenwood Creek section has indicated counts well below the carrying capacity threshold as well.
+Use in this section may be due to the new BLM parking lot at Greenwood Creek, it being classified as a Class II beginner section and the appeal to inner tubers may be increasing.
+Boat density details from peak days can be found at the end of Appendix B.

 Figure 4.
-Boat density Gorge run in 2009
+Boat Density Gorge Run in 2011

-- Boat densities on the Gorge run did not exceed the carrying capacity indicator of 300 boats per two hours in 2009. - Peak boat densities in 2009, which remained under 276 boats in two hours, were lower than the peak densities during 2008 (approximately 285). - Boat densities on the Chili Bar run on Sundays were well below the 300 boat threshold and are not represented with a chart in this summary.
-The largest number of boats observed within two hours on the Chili Bar run was 179 on Sunday, July 5, 2009.
+- Boat densities on the Gorge run did not exceed the carrying capacity indicator of 300 boats per two hours in 2011. - Peak boat densities in 2011, which remained under 254 boats in two hours, were lower than the peak densities during 2010 (approximately 298). - Boat densities on the Chili Bar run on Sundays were well below the 300 boat threshold and are not represented with a chart in this summary.
+The largest number of boats observed within two hours on the Chili Bar run was 130 on Sunday, August 14, 2011.